-8 The complaint does go on to explain that IG's are required to report crimes to DoJ and DoJ is required to monitor the results of any investigations and corrections.
+The complaint does go on to explain that IG's are required to report crimes to DoJ and DoJ is required to monitor the results of any investigations and corrections.
 The actual investigation and correction can all be done by local management under DoJ supervision.
-The duty of the IG's and DoJ to perform these roles has clear statutory mandates.
+The duty of the IG's and DoJ to perform these roles has clear statutory mandates so that sovereign immunity does not apply.